sidmulajkar/perosnal-blogs/when-indexes-are-not-useable.md

----
-title: "When Indexes are not Useable sometimes!"
+# When Indexes are not Useable sometimes!

-categories: [btrees, index, data-structure, database, sidsblog]
-tags: [btrees, indexing, indexing-types, data-structure, database, sidsblog]
+> btrees, indexing, indexing-types, data-structure, database, sidsblog

-date: 2021-11-16T17:26:04+05:30
-description: "This tutorial will help you understand when indexes are useful or not accordingly."
+> This tutorial will help you understand when indexes are useful or not accordingly.
-author: Siddhant Mulajkar
-draft: false

 ---

 **What do I even mean by useless indexes?**